Common Causes of Website Downtime

 There’s nothing more frustrating than a website crash if you don’t know the cause of it.
 When your business income depends on website uptime, downtime can feel like a ticking clock.

 But why is your website down?
 What can you do to get it going again?

 Website crashes are nothing new.
 We’ve seen some of the web’s biggest websites break.
 Outages are inevitable.
-But prolonged outages are not necessary.
+But prolonged site downtime is not necessary.

 Here are a few common causes of a website crash, and some suggestions for getting it back up again.
 We’ve also included some helpful preventative maintenance ideas to keep you from being surprised by a crash.

 Table of Contents

 - Website Crash #7: Plugin Issues

 - Website Crash #8: DNS Errors

 Website Crash #1: Expired Domains